 Note.
 Pos. = positive; Neg. = negative.
-Except for number of transgressions, all reports were made on 1-7 scales.
+Except for number of transgressions, all reports in Studies 1-3 were made on 1-7 scales and all reports in Study 4 were made on 0-6 scales.

-^a Memory bias scores were calculated so that positive numbers indicate positive memory bias (i.e., memory criterion minus initial report for positively valenced items; initial report minus memory criterion for negatively valenced items). ^b This column compares the initial report to the memory criterion for each person and reports the number of people whose memory criterion was more positive than the initial report ("Pos."), exactly equal to the initial report ("None"), or more negative than the initial report ("Neg.").
+^a Memory bias scores were calculated so that positive numbers indicate positive memory bias (i.e., memory criterion minus initial report for positively valenced items; initial report minus memory criterion for negatively valenced items). ^b This column compares the initial report to the memory criterion for each person and reports the percentage of people whose memory criterion was more positive than the initial report ("Pos."), exactly equal to the initial report ("None"), or more negative than the initial report ("Neg.").